andrewliao11/andrewliao11.github.io/_pages/vlms_feedback.md

       <div class="column is-full-width">
         <h2 class="title is-3">Iterative Feedback Improves Semantic Grounding in VLMs</h2>
         <div class="content">
             We introduce an iterative loop of dialogue between a VLM agent and Verifier.
 At the first time step, the VLM agent obtain base predictions for every scene.
-We then prompt Verifiery (the same VLM) to generate a binary feedback for every prediction.
+We then prompt a verifier (the same VLM) to generate a binary feedback for every prediction.
 In the next time step, we provide this binary feedback to the VLM agent and ask it to re-generate predictions.
 We repeat these steps until Verifier agrees with the predictions.
         </div>
         <div class="container is-centered">
           <video id="teaser" autoplay muted loop playsinline height="100%"><source src="/assets/video/vlms_feedback/website_framework_flow_gif.mp4" type="video/mp4">